 Instructions

-- Heat the peanut butter in a microwave safe dish for 10-15 seconds, or until it's a softened and a bit runny.
+• Heat the peanut butter in a microwave-safe dish for 10-15 seconds, or until it's softened and a bit runny.

-- Spoon an even layer of peanut butter in each silicone mold.
+• Spoon an even layer of peanut butter into each silicone mold.
 Slightly tap the silicone trays to remove any air bubbles and to make them level.

-- Spoon an even layer of the banana/yogurt mixture until the mold is filled up.
-Tap the silicone trays lightly on the counter then place into the freezer for 4 hours.
+• Spoon an even layer of the banana/yogurt mixture until the mold is filled up.
+Tap the silicone trays lightly on the counter then place them into the freezer for 4 hours.

-- Remove from the silicone molds and store these frozen treats layered in parchment in a air tight sealed container in the freezer.
+• Remove from the silicone molds and store these frozen treats layered in parchment in an air-tight sealed container in the freezer.
 Enjoy!

 Xylitol is an increasingly common sugar-replacement sweetener that’s in hundreds of products, including some brands of peanut butter.
 It’s an “all natural” sugar substitute that’s fine for people, but it’s extremely poisonous to dogs and poisons thousands of dogs each year.
 BEWARE.